terminal42/escargot/README.md

 ### Roadmap / Ideas

-* This is just an alpha version so please expect things to break.
-I'm going to follow SemVer for this library which is why we have 0.x version numbers for now unit I personally find it to be stable enough to release version 1.0.0.
-Feel free to create an issue if you think things are stable and you need a version 1.0.0.

 * What about having `Escargot` interpret JavaScript before starting to crawl the content?
 Should be possible by having an `HttpClientInterface` implementation that bridges to `symfony/panther` or `facebook/webdriver` directly.
 PR's welcome!